EHRI/ehri-rest/src/site/markdown/ingest.md

 **Note**: when importing a single EAD containing ~50,000 items in a single transaction the staging server might run out of memory.
-If it does the only option is to increase the Neo4j heap size  by uncommenting and setting the `wrapper.java.maxmemory=MORE_MB` (say, 3000) in `$NEO4J_HOME/conf/neo4j-wrapper.conf` and restarting Neo4j by running:
+If it does the only option is to increase the Neo4j heap size  by uncommenting and setting the `wrapper.java.maxmemory=MORE_MB` (say, 3500) in `$NEO4J_HOME/conf/neo4j-wrapper.conf` and restarting Neo4j by running:

     sudo service neo4j-service restart

-*Additional note*: _Certain date patterns are fuzzy parsed by the importer and invalid dates such as 31st April will currently throw a runtime exception.
+**Additional note**: _Certain date patterns are fuzzy parsed by the importer and invalid dates such as 31st April will currently throw a runtime exception resulting in a BadRequest from the web service.
 So fix all these first_ ;)

 If all goes well you should get something like this: